stinaaastrom/building-age-prediction-rome/README.md

 This GeoJSON is used by `filter_Italy_dataset.py` (via Shapely) to perform precise point-in-polygon checks to determine whether image coordinates fall within Italy's official land boundaries.

+The visual of the Italian borders is taken from a geojson.io render based on the extracted polygon edges.